olivroy/reuseme/README.md

 - Your RStudio projects are organized in a centralized location on your computer
-- Your RStudio projects are Version controlled with git (optional, but recommended to avoid surprises!
+- Your RStudio projects are Version controlled with git (optional, but recommended for avoiding surprises!
 No need to be hosted on repositories like GitLab or GitHub)
-- You are working on Windows (macOS is supported, but some things were designed on Windows)
-- You use machine and human readable paths (i.e. no spaces, special characters) (Tip: don’t hesitate to rename your files, it can take away the pain in the long run!
+- You use machine and human-readable paths (i.e. no spaces, special characters) (Tip: don’t hesitate to rename your files (`reuseme::rename_files2()`), your future self will thank you!

 To take advantage of reuseme, it is highly recommended to set the following option in your `.Rprofile`